Clay Roof Tiles vs. Shingles: What's the Difference?

 clay vs tile roof

-Bravacomposite barrel roof tiles are made from 100% recycled materials and are manufactured to the highest industry specifications ensuring a long-lasting, beautiful roof that will protect your family and add increased value to your home for decades.
+Brava's composite barrel roof tiles are made from 100% recycled materials and are manufactured to the highest industry specifications, ensuring a long-lasting, beautiful roof that will protect your family and add increased value to your home for decades.

-Contact us today for more information on our synthetic composite barrel roof tile as well as composite shake and composite slate roofing products.
+Contact us today to learn more about our synthetic composite barrel roof tile or our composite shake and composite slate products.